 Singers are required to prepare a differentiated programme from three stylistic periods that also covers the fields of Opera, Song, and Concerto.

 Composition: You must submit your own compositions in the form of scores (PDF format) and sound recordings.
 Three scores with different instrumentations are desired.
 The compositions must not be older than three years.
 The scores must bear the date of completion.
 Please also submit a list of works.
+Please note also to choose three pieces that best represent your oeuvre.

 Conductors (orchestral and choral): Expected is a video recording with own conducting from more recent times, showing both a rehearsal work and a performance, if possible with the conductor facing the camera.
 The conducted works should come from various representative stylistic periods (e.g. Baroque, Classic, Opera, Modern etc.) and should correspond to the study project.
 The chosen literature must correspond to the type of study (choir or orchestra conducting).
 In addition, a recording with own instrumental playing is required.
-The conducting performance should not be less than 15 minutes.